kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 As a rule of thumb, a person with more than 5-7 direct reports cannot effectively do anything else but manage those people.
 If they manage them well that is.
-An EM that has 2-4 tech leads reporting to them, will barely have time for their other managerial duties.
+And so, an EM that has 2-4 tech leads reporting to them, will barely have time for their other managerial duties.

 As a CTO, here is what I would roughly expect from people in terms of time spent on hands-on technical commitments: